Rishwanth05/Rishwanth05/README.md

 ## ⚡ Fun Fact

 I don't start projects with a tech stack — I start with a problem I've lived.
 SAVE was built to protect people from hazards.
 The rental predictor was built because I was lost in an unfamiliar city.
-I believe the best data engineers aren't just pipeline architects — they're people who *feel* the friction in broken systems and can't rest until it's fixed.
+I believe the best engineers aren't just architects — they're people who *feel* the friction in broken systems and can't rest until it's fixed.

 ---